  indicates Future NPA is designated unassignable in Home & all Neighbouring NPA(s)

 In Telecom Decision CRTC 2011-436, the Commission set aside area code 387 for future relief in southwestern Ontario NPAs 416/437/647.
 Subsequently, in Telecom Decision CRTC 2017-38 the Commission also set aside area code 942 for future relief in southwestern Ontario NPAs 416/437/647 but could be used elsewhere if required.

+The RPC has looked these two Decisions and agreed that area code 942 would be a more suitable code.
+Contrarily to NPA 387, it would be less expensive from a Network point of view to implement area code 942 because it has not been assigned as NXX in Toronto area’s neighboring NPAs that have Local calling with NPAs 416/437/647.

 RECOMMENDATIONS